mahrud/mahrud.github.io/index.md

 </div>

 ### About me
-I am a Britton postdoc in the [Combinatorial Algebraic Geometry](https://sites.google.com/view/mcmastercag) group at [McMaster University](https://math.mcmaster.ca/). \\
-Beginning fall 2026, I will join [Commutative Algebra @ Nebraska](https://nebraskacommalg.github.io/RTG/) as an NSF RTG postdoc.
+I am an NSF RTG postdoc in the [Commutative Algebra @ Nebraska](https://nebraskacommalg.github.io/RTG/) group.

-Previously, I was a resident at the commutative algebra semester program at the [Fields Institute](http://www.fields.utoronto.ca/activities/24-25/commutative) in Toronto and before that I was a postdoc in the [Nonlinear Algebra](https://www.mis.mpg.de/nonlinear-algebra) group at MPI MiS in Leipzig, Germany. <br />
+Previously, I was a Britton postdoc in [Combinatorial Algebraic Geometry](https://sites.google.com/view/mcmastercag) at [McMaster University](https://math.mcmaster.ca/), a resident at the commutative algebra semester program at the [Fields Institute](http://www.fields.utoronto.ca/activities/24-25/commutative) in Toronto, and before that I was a postdoc in the [Nonlinear Algebra](https://www.mis.mpg.de/nonlinear-algebra) group at MPI MiS in Leipzig, Germany. <br />
 I obtained my PhD from University of Minnesota in May 2024, advised by [Christine Berkesch].
 {% comment %}
 Before that I was an undergraduate at UC Berkeley.